1892 United States presidential election: Fusion

 The Democrats and Populists conducted a partial fusion campaign in Oregon by having Democratic elector Robert A. Miller drop out, while the Democratic Party of Oregon endorsed Populist elector I. Nathan Pierce in his place.
 The Democrats believed that the Populists would do the same for two electors, but the Populists refused.
 The Minnesota Democratic Party initially announced that it would not conduct a fusion campaign, but later withdrew four of its electors in favor of Populist electors.

 The Nevada Democratic Party passed a resolution at its convention stating that it would not support the party's presidential nominee if they did not support free silver.
 A majority of the party supported Weaver while a minority ran electors pledged to Cleveland.
 The Silver Party voted to have its Nevada presidential electors support the Populists.
-The Nevada Republican Party held a convention to select its presidential electors, but party chair Enoch Strother and 49 delegates left the convention after a caucus showed free silver delegates held a majority.
+The Nevada Republican Party held a convention to select its presidential electors, but party chair Enoch Strother and 49 delegates left the convention after a caucus showed free silver delegates held the majority.
 These delegates nominated electors pledged to Harrison while the 85 silver delegates endorsed the Silver Party's electors.

 The Wyoming Democratic Party endorsed the Populist electors in exchange for the Populists supporting the Democratic state candidates.
 The North Dakota Democratic Party endorsed the Independent Party's electors, who were pledged to Weaver, in exchange for the Independent Party supporting its state candidates.
-The Kansas Democratic Party made an agreement with the Populists in which the Democrats would run candidates for some state and federal offices while leaving the rest, including presidential electors, to the Populists.
+The Kansas Democratic Party reached an agreement with the Populists in which the Democrats would run candidates for some state and federal offices while leaving the rest, including presidential electors, to the Populists.

 The Republican Party of Louisiana agreed to divide the electors between five for Harrison and three for Weaver.
 The Republican Party of Florida did not nominate any electors and its members supported Weaver.